 Each non-management director is required to attain a level of Equity Ownership of at least three times the annual retainer for non-management directors.
 The Chair of the Board is required to attain a level of Equity Ownership of at least three times the annual retainer for that position within three years of joining the Board.

-An investment advisor representative or management director is also required to attain a level of Equity Ownership of at least three times the value of any annual retainer received within three years of appointment.
+An investment advisor representative or management director is required to hold, as at the date of appointment, a level of Equity Ownership of at least three times the value of any annual retainer to be paid in the year of appointment.